johanzi/gwas_gemma/README.md

 ```
 The value 12.3, 13.4, 15.3, ... being the height of the accessions 1001, 1002, and 1003, ..., respectively.

-# General pipeline
+# Pipeline

+Note that the GEMMA has many options which can be changed directly in [run_gwas_gemma.sh](run_gwas_gemma.sh) if needed.
+Refer to [GEMMA documentation](http://www.xzlab.org/software/GEMMAmanual.pdf) for more details.
+In this pipeline, a univariate linear mixed model performing a likelihood ratio test is used (argument `-lmm 2`).

 1. Generate a dataframe with all the variables and order the accessions so that they match VCF sample order
-2. Generate a file for one phenotype from the previously generated dataframe (test_export_df.txt)
+2. Generate a file for one phenotype from the previously generated dataframe (`test_export_df.txt`)
-3. Process the phenotype file with plink and gemma (run_gwas_gemma.sh).
+3. Process the phenotype file with plink and gemma (`run_gwas_gemma.sh`).
 This step should be run directly into the directory containing the vcf file and the phenotype file.
-4. Import in R the output phenotype.assoc.clean.txt file to visualize GWAS results, see [gemma_analysis.Rmd](gemma_analysis.Rmd)
+4. Import in R the output `phenotype.assoc.clean.txt` file to visualize GWAS results, see [gemma_analysis.Rmd](gemma_analysis.Rmd)

 * The part 1, 2, and 4 are done interactively in R (need to be adjusted according to the dataframe used)
 * The part 3 is done in bash through the run_gwas_gemma.sh script.
 The only variables being the input vcf file used (change path in the script file) and the phenotype file given as first argument in command  line:
 * The part 4 is done interactively in R

+Run the pipeline using bash:

 ```
 bash run_gwas_gemma.sh phenotype.tsv vcf_file.vcf.gz